If you’re looking for a holiday abroad, Portugal may be on your list.

 Faro

-As the capital and largest city of South Portugal’s Algarve region, many visitors only catch a glimpse of Faro as they pass through to other places – but this is a destination with much to offer.
+As the capital and largest city of South Portugal’s Algarve region, many visitors only glimpse Faro as they pass through to other places – but this is a destination with much to offer.

 With its international airport, modern shopping mall, and high-rise buildings, Faro can initially seem too urban to be a great holiday destination.
-However, scratch beneath the surface and you’ll discover that this is a historic and charming city which remains steadfastly Portuguese.
+However, scratch beneath the surface and you’ll discover a historic and charming city, which remains steadfastly Portuguese.

-Ringed by 16th-century walls built upon Roman foundations, the Cidade Velha (Old Town) is the beating heart of the city, and its medieval cobbled streets are a joy to explore.
+Ringed by 16th-century walls built upon Roman foundations, the Cidade Velha (Old Town) is the city’s beating heart, and its medieval cobbled streets are a joy to explore.

 Jam-packed with ancient buildings, its highlights include the 13th-century cathedral, where the mighty walls hide a spectacular baroque interior gleaming with azulejo tiles and lacquered wood carvings.
 Be sure to climb to the top of the bell tower, from which you can enjoy panoramic views of the city.